AlexWang-16/learn_javascript/README.md

 **03** - Recoding ECMAScript6's **new** keyword.
 In this adventure, I have coded the implementations under the hood of the **new** keyword in JavaScript.

-To view this adventure, use NodeJS to execute this code in terminal: `node 03.js`
+To view this adventure, use NodeJS to execute this code in terminal: `node 03.js` inside the adventure folder

 ---